SGT. Matthew Nicolai, US Army: Cannabis Saved Me from Dissociative Identity Disorder

 My name is SGT.
 Matthew Arthur Nicolai, U.S. Army Infantry Ret. and this is my cannabis story.
 I was medically retired from the Army in 2013 due to PTSD and since then have been diagnosed with Dissociative Identity Disorder (DID).
 It is characterized by involuntary escape from reality including a disconnection between thoughts, identity, consciousness and memory.
-DID afflicts 2% of the human population.
+Dissociative Identity Disorder afflicts 2% of the human population.

 These are my five different personalities that I live with:

-BRANDON – 25 to 35 year old 18th-century nobleman.
+- 25 to 35 year old 18th– century nobleman.
 Brandon has ties to the royal family in England.
 He is well spoken, well mannered, and likes his alcohol.
 Brandon is easy get to along with and engages my wife very well.
-Brandon would rather just spend his time talking about his nobleman duties and have a casual drink with my wife.
+He would rather just spend his time talking about his nobleman duties and have a casual drink with my wife.
 Brandon is non-violent and has a tendency to get intoxicated and talk about his sexual adventures which at times become inappropriate for my children.
-Thomas gets along with my children well and treats them like they’re his own.
+Still, he gets along with my children well and treats them like they’re his own.

-JASON – unknown age.
+- Unknown age.
 Jason is the darkest of my alters.
-He is a violent sociopath that has his own agenda and despises my wife and my children.
+Jason is a violent sociopath that has his own agenda and despises my wife and my children.
 He is aggressive, angry, and has been know to break items in the home.
-He has put holes in walls, broken doors, and has at times disappeared for days, even weeks at a time.
+Jason has put holes in walls, broken doors, and has at times disappeared for days, even weeks at a time.
 My wife Heather is caught in the middle of all of this and has called the police on Jason for his behavior towards her and my children in the past.